owlbarn/tutorial/book/case-nst/README.md

 Dense.Ndarray.S.(gaussian input_shape |> scalar_mul 0.256)
 ```

-The feature map of the input image `x` is still calcuated using the same process show in function `fill_content_targets`.
+The feature map of the input image `x` is still calculated using the same process show in function `fill_content_targets`.
 We call the resulting feature map `response`, then the loss value can be calculated with the L2Norm of the difference between two feature maps, and then normalised with the feature map size.

 ```